Supporting The Honors College

 Examples of funding opportunities are:

-Reception for New First-year Honors Students: About 30 students are admitted to The Honors College each January, at the end of their first semester at UAlbany.
+Winter Reception for New First-year Honors Students: About 130-25 students are admitted to The Honors College each January, at the end of their first semester at UAlbany.
 We have a reception for them so that they can begin to get to know the other honors students in their graduating class.
-Costs are $175.

 August Orientation: Incoming honors students move into the honors residence halls two days before most other students arrive on campus, and we have three days of orientation activities for them.
 Most activities are led by POETs (Persons of Extraordinary Talent: juniors in The Honors College).
 Some costs of the August Orientation are covered by state funds and University Auxiliary Services and the Department of Residential Life provide some funding.
-Additional funding of about $600 is needed each year.
+However, additional funding is needed each year.

 Many possibilities exist for enhancing our living space.
 Examples are: